mozilla/ichnaea/docs/cell.rst

 asu
     The arbitrary strength unit.
 An integer in the range of 0 to 31 (optional).
     The formula: ``RSSI [dBm] = (2x ASU) – 113``.

+ta
+    The timing advance.
+An integer in the range of 0 to 63 (optional).

 UMTS